amiaopensource/av-python-carpentry/_episodes/05-aboutavfiles.md

 {% include links.md %}

 > ## List Comprehensions
-> In this workshop we use the following pattern a lot.
+> In this workshop we use the following pattern a lot:
 > ~~~
 > results = []
 > for item in list_of_items: